 MISSION STATEMENT

-The mission of the 100 Club of Nevada is to provide immediate financial aid and support to dependent families of First Responders who are killed or seriously injured in the line of duty, and to provide resources that enhance their safety and welfare.
+The mission of the Nevada 100 Club is to provide immediate financial aid and support to dependent families of First Responders who are killed or seriously injured in the line of duty, and to provide resources that enhance their safety and welfare.

 Meet our leadership.
 Our background in First Responders’ community inspire and drive us to take the lead and drive our mission and purpose to its full potential.